 Best place to Work – Visit Oxnard offers an unparalleled work culture, so ingrained in its employees that the term "staff" is always substituted by the word "team."
 Flexible schedules allow team members to put family first.
 Annual reviews allow for both professional growth and consistency in performance-based compensation adjustments.
 Team outings to support Oxnard restaurants, retailers, and attractions are common occurrences.
 Leadership guides by the principles of sociocracy, giving everyone the opportunity have their voices heard.
 "Coming to work each day is a joy," said the nominator for this award.

-The Community & Business Awards will be October 8 at 4:00 pm.
-Register for the virtual event here.
+The Community & Business Awards were held virtually on October 8 at 4:00 pm.
+For those that missed our live event, you may view a recording of the presentation here.